To prohibit employers from compelling or coercing any person to authorize access to a protected computer, and for other purposes.

 Length: 6 pages

-This bill was introduced on May 21, 2013, in a previous session of Congress, but was not enacted.
+This bill was introduced on May 21, 2013, in a previous session of Congress, but it did not receive a vote.

 May 21, 2013

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.

 Reintroduced Bill — Introduced

 This activity took place on a related bill, H.R.
 2277 (114th).

 H.R.
 2077 (113th) was a bill in the United States Congress.